notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-v1.0.0.md

 The following new features are planned for the upcoming milestones.
 Feel free to let us know if you any ideas or requirements.

-- Sign and verify arbitrary file
+- Sign and verify an arbitrary file
 - GitHub Actions and other CI/CD integration for signing and verification
 - Plugin lifecycle management
 - Timestamping support